 As a result, researchers could only speculate about how climate change may have affected a series of highly developed cultures, whose accomplishments included huge pyramids and elaborate temples.

 To extend the record, Stahle and colleagues plunged through rugged terrain into a steep gorge at Barranca de Amealco.
-The gorge sits about 56 miles north of Mexico City.
-It is 37 miles from Tula, the capital city of the ancient Toltec state, and 56 miles from the Aztec capital of Tenochtitlan.
+The gorge sits about 90 kilometers (56 miles) north of Mexico City.
+It is 60 km (37 miles) from Tula, the capital city of the ancient Toltec state, and 90 km (56 miles) from the Aztec capital of Tenochitlan.

-Although surrounding areas have been deforested and developed, the gorge has held onto a grove of gargantuan Montezuma bald cypress trees that span as wide as 14 feet in diameter.
+Although surrounding areas have been deforested and developed, the gorge has held onto a grove of gargantuan Montezuma baldcypress trees that span as wide as four meters (14 feet) in diameter.
 Without harming any trees, the researchers drilled and removed hundreds of meter-long cores.
 They analyzed 74 of the cores, which were about the thickness of a pencil, from 30 trees.